plan-systems/design-docs/README.md

 ## Welcome to PLAN!

 PLAN is a free and open platform for groups to securely communicate, collaborate, and coordinate efforts and activities.
 PLAN features:
-- Channels specialized for chat, file sharing, interactive maps, tasking, scheduling, and inventory management
+- Channels specialized for chat, file sharing, interactive maps, tasking, scheduling, and inventory control
 - A user interface where channels and objects are placed into any number of virtual spaces
 - Peer-to-peer storage and infrastructure that doesn’t require a central server
 - Built-in collaboration tools that are secure, private, and reliable
 - Relationship and organization management and visualization
 - A flexible and “[pluggable](PLAN-API-Documentation.md#Primary-APIs)” architecture made for modification and extension

 PLAN’s architecture brings all these parts together under a unified, _integrated_, visual interface.
-The design principles of PLAN center around making information highly interoperable and extensible, inspired by how HTTP originated as a step towards interoperability and compatibility.
+The design principles of PLAN center around making information highly interoperable and extensible, inspired from how HTTP originated at CERN.
 PLAN is free and open-source through the GNU General Public License ([GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html)).

 PLAN is designed and intended for:
 - Community organizations